|

 He also appeared on the song "Change the Beat" on an album by Bill Laswell who also worked with Afrika Bambaataa.

-Additional infomation by Ed Roberts
+Additional information by Ed Roberts and Matthias